simoneas02/awesome-grid-layout/README.md

 ## Newsletter
-* [CSS Layout News](http://csslayout.news/) - A weekly collection of tutorials, news and information on all things CSS Layout.
+* [CSS Layout News](http://csslayout.news/) - Weekly collection of tutorials, news and information on all things CSS Layout.
-* [CSS Weekly](http://css-weekly.com/) - weekly e-mail roundup of css articles, tutorials, experiments and tools curated by Zoran Jambor.
+* [CSS Weekly](http://css-weekly.com/) - Weekly e-mail roundup of css articles, tutorials, experiments and tools curated by Zoran Jambor.

 ## Books
-* [CSS3 Layout Modules 2nd Edition - Rachel Andrew](https://rachelandrew.co.uk/books/css3-layout-modules) - LEARN ABOUT THE NEW WAYS TO DO LAYOUT IN CSS.
+* [CSS3 Layout Modules 2nd Edition - Rachel Andrew](https://rachelandrew.co.uk/books/css3-layout-modules) - Learn about the new ways to do layout in css.
-* [Get Ready For CSS Grid Layout - Rachel Andrew](https://abookapart.com/products/get-ready-for-css-grid-layout) - A detailed explanation of the CSS Grid Layout spec and working examples you can experiment with right away.
+* [Get Ready For CSS Grid Layout - Rachel Andrew](https://abookapart.com/products/get-ready-for-css-grid-layout) - Detailed explanation of the CSS Grid Layout spec and working examples you can experiment with right away.
 * [Grid Layout in CSS, Interface Layout for the WEB - Eric A. Meyer](http://shop.oreilly.com/product/0636920041696.do) - With this concise guide, you’ll learn how to use CSS grid layout, a generalized system that lets you lay out pieces of your design independent of their document source order and with full awareness of the overall design.

 ## Guides
 *Guides for developers or designer start their studies this wonderful technology.*
-* [Grid layout - Microsoft Developer Network](https://msdn.microsoft.com/en-us/library/hh673533.aspx) - A guide of the Microsoft about CSS Grid.
+* [Grid layout - Microsoft Developer Network](https://msdn.microsoft.com/en-us/library/hh673533.aspx) - Guide of the Microsoft about CSS Grid.
 * [A Complete Guide to Grid - CSS Tricks](https://css-tricks.com/snippets/css/complete-guide-grid/) - This article was ported over from Chris House's guide, by Chris himself, who is keeping both up-to-date.
-* [Grid Layout - Microsoft Developer Network](https://msdn.microsoft.com/en-us/library/hh772052.aspx) - A section that describes features related to Grid Layout.
+* [Grid Layout - Microsoft Developer Network](https://msdn.microsoft.com/en-us/library/hh772052.aspx) - Section that describes features related to Grid Layout.
-* [A Complete Guide to CSS Grid Layout - by Chris House](http://chris.house/blog/a-complete-guide-css-grid-layout/) - A Complete Guide to CSS Grid Layout.
+* [A Complete Guide to CSS Grid Layout - by Chris House](http://chris.house/blog/a-complete-guide-css-grid-layout/) - Complete Guide to CSS Grid Layout.
 * [An Introduction to the CSS Grid Layout Module](https://www.sitepoint.com/introduction-css-grid-layout-module/) - This is an introductory tutorial, it’ll introduce you to this relatively new CSS feature, it’ll discuss the current browser support, and it’ll show you using some examples how the CSS Grid Layout Module works.
 * [Griddy](http://www.griddy.io/) - Learn the CSS Grid!